 You have a big presentation the next day and you’re forced out of your bed at 2 am to bring your partner home from hospital or jail.
 Or you invite your friends over and your partner gets too drunk and creates a scene.

 You see how every aspect of your life can get derailed when you’re in love with an alcoholic.
 There is no way you can build a healthy relationship or a good life for yourself in such circumstances.
+That is why the writing in the wall always says, “Never fall in love with an alcoholic”.

 2. The perils of co-dependency